 Essential oils are concentrated oils that are extracted from plants leaves, herbs, and other materials.
 It is extracted through a process of cold pressing or steam distillation.
 The essential oil is highly concentrated.
 It is typically diffused, applied topically, inhaled, massaged, and added to food as well.
 The lovely aroma of the oil works wonders for soothing and relaxing the body and mind.

 Essential oils work the way medicine work in the body.
 The molecules of the concentrated oil are very small and can reach the infant’s circulation.
 Since they are concentrated forms of oil, just use a drop or two.
 For pregnant women, it is said that the oils will take some time to work as they have fatty layers in their body, and this slows down the process.

 Are Essential Oils Safe to Use During Pregnancy?

 Essential oils are safe for pregnant women after the first trimester.
 Some women take it before as well.
 There are talks about how oils could reach the baby through the placenta.
 However, these are not researched facts, and there are no cases of such incidents that have been recorded.

 However, if you want to use it before your first trimester, it is advisable to consult an aromatherapist who treats pregnant women.
 Even after your first trimester, it is good to be aware of what you are using as some oils should best be avoided.

-- Nausea: Some essential oils for nausea during pregnancy are Massage Lavender, Sandalwood or ginger diffuser.
+- Nausea: Some essential oils for nausea during pregnancy are lavender, sandalwood, or ginger diffuser.